What You’ll Learn 📊

 Challange: setup your own server

-Congratulations for making it this far into the Dewesoft Historian training!
+Congratulations on making it this far in the Dewesoft Historian training!
 By now, you should have a solid understanding of MQTT.
-Let’s return to the section where we set up the subscriber and publisher in the DewesoftX Historian plugin.
-Your challenge now is to replace the public Historian broker with the one running in the Docker container on your local machine.
+Let’s return to the section where we configured the subscriber and publisher in the DewesoftX Historian plugin.

 Database